spacecloud-io/space-cloud/docs/manual/database/read.md

 A response object sent by the server contains the **status** and **data** fields explained below:

-**status** : Number describing the status of the operation.
+**status:** Number describing the status of the operation.
 Following values are possible:

 - 200 - Operation was successful
 - 401 - Request was unauthenticated
 - 403 - Request was unauthorized
 - 500 - Internal server error

-**data** - An object containing the following fields:
+**data:** An object containing the following fields:

 - result - A single object in case of `one`, array of objects in case of `all`, an array in case of `distinct` and an integer in case of `count`

 ## Selecting only a few fields

 You can specify which fields to be returned for the docs in the result by using `select` method as shown below:

 ```js